rahul0705/rahul0705.github.io/README.md

 [issue #9](https://github.com/rahul0705/rahul0705.github.io/issues/9).
 The schedule becomes active after merge to `main`;
 the site build has no dependency on `Automation`.
 Keep security findings advisory when configuring branch protection.

-The CI workflow runs formatting, linting, type checks, Astro diagnostics, unit tests, browser tests, Lighthouse, and a production build with artifact validation.
-A push to `main` deploys the generated `dist/` artifact to GitHub Pages after required checks pass.
+The [CI pipeline](docs/ci.md) runs source checks (including required Knip) and unit tests before one production build.
+Browser tests and Lighthouse consume that validated artifact in parallel.
+The required `build` check aggregates their results before a push to `main` can deploy the same output to GitHub Pages.

 Shared identity, author, canonical URL, repository, navigation, social, RSS, analytics, and indexing metadata are defined in `src/config/site.ts`.
 Astro, page metadata, navigation, feeds, analytics, and resume basics consume that typed source.